hotwax/oms-documentation/netsuite/Flows/SalesOrder/posOrders.md

 ## Different Approaches for Posting POS Sales to Netsuite

 There are two primary ways to record POS sales in Netsuite: creating sales orders or directly creating [cash sales][cashSale] records.
 Creating sales orders necessitates additional steps such as creating customer deposits, fulfillment records, and invoices.
 Cash Sale transactions represent immediate sales with received payment, eliminating the need to create fulfillment records, unlike conventional sales orders.
-So, opting to create cash sales bypasses these individual steps, automatically handling these processes within Netsuite.

-We took the approach of directly creating cash sales for creating POS sales data in Netsuite due to its streamlined process, eliminating the need for intervention to create additional records and allowing for immediate completion of transactions.
+We took the approach of directly creating cash sales for POS sales data in Netsuite due to its streamlined process, eliminating the need for intervention to create additional records and allowing for immediate completion of transactions.

 ### Workflow